OAuth 2.0 documentation: Framework, Standard

 As with all universal API connections, the parameters are unique to the vendor’s conventions.
 Before proceeding, review the developer documentation and your account settings.

-OAuth 2.0 client (required): Select the client pair that stores the client ID and client secret provided to you by your app.
+OAuth 2.0 client (required): Create a new OAuth 2.0 iClient resource or select from an existing list.
 To add an iClient and configure your credentials, click the plus (+) button.
 Click the edit ( ) button to modify a selected client.
 Be sure to give the client a recognizable name for use in any other connections.

 Scope (optional): List the scopes to grant access to authorization server requests.
 Separate multiple scopes with a space character, unless you are providing an alternative delimiter, below.